Dear SaaStr: What Are The Unspoken Downsides of Being a VC or Angel Investor?

 - You’re just a number.
 As a founder, success matters, but on many levels.
 On how happy your customers are.
 Your team.
 Your impact on the market.
 As a VC, one number matters.
 Your returns.

-- It’s kinda catty and gossipy.
+- It’s kinda gossipy.
 Not a big deal if you are top decile.
 But there’s quite a bit of gossip around who can’t raise a fund, who did bad deals, etc. etc.

-- Partner disalignment is unavoidable.
+- Partner disalignment is unavoidable at most VC firms.
 At most bigger, older firms, the partners are a cumulative assemblage of individuals over many years that probably wouldn’t assemble this way today.
 It’s just a byproduct of layered partnerships and how VC firms come together over decades and source LP capital.
 It’s just … different.
 Than being co-founders.

 - Power law behavior.
 Once a fund is much larger than $100m-$150m or so, you need Unicorns to make real money.
 More on why that is here: Why VCs Need Unicorns Just to Survive This sort of de-sensitizes you to startups that can’t become Unicorns, and to any of their sub-Unicorn concerns.